Home

 Kilmadock area / Drumvaich village (Ref 362/1/7)

-It is not known where John Robertson (born 1826) was.
-He was 15 or 16 and could be one of many young men with that name and age in the 1841 census.
+Their son John Robertson (born 1826) was not present.
+He was 15 or 16 by then and could be one of many young men with that name and age in the 1841 census.
 He may have already left the area and headed south before travelling to Australia.
-Colin and Christian's younger sons, Colin Robertson (aged 7) and James Duncan Robertson (aged 5), do not appear in the census and no obvious record has been found of them after that point.
+Colin and Christian's other two sons, Colin Robertson (aged 7) and James Duncan Robertson (aged 5), also do not appear in the census and no obvious record has been found of them after that point.
 Had they died by that point?
 Or were they just not recorded?

 Kilmadock area / Malton (Ref 362/2/1)